shilpagarg/sdip/README.md

 See our preprint here: [https://doi.org/10.1101/2020.02.25.964445](https://doi.org/10.1101/2020.02.25.964445).

-This repository contains the complete SDip pipeline and can be used to reproduce all results from our manuscript.
+This repository contains the complete SDip pipeline and can be used to reproduce the results from our manuscript.

 ## Installation